-While these are our opinions, we prefer a mountain that is clear on the bottom of the sphere, and somewhat cloudy or look “snow covered” on top.
+While these are our opinions, we prefer a Mountain Ice that is clear on the bottom of the sphere, and somewhat cloudy “snow covered” on top.

 If you are really intent on making your mountain clear, follow these suggestions and realize that many actions create clear ice.
 Some of the main elements known to affect the clarity of the ice are:

 - Direction of the freeze.

 So, with these in mind, this is what we have learned about making our mountains clear.